jcrozum/pystablemotifs/Manual.md

-Converts a BNet string expression (expr1) and its negation (expr0) to a PyBoolNet rule list.
+Converts a BNet string expression (expr1) and its negation (expr0) to a pyboolnet rule list.
 Note that this function does not test for consistency between expr0 and expr1.

 ###### Parameters